rooch-network/rooch/moveos/moveos-stdlib/moveos-stdlib/doc/json.md

 Function to deserialize a type T.
-Note the <code>private_generics</code> ensure only the <code>T</code>'s owner module can call this function
+Note the <code>private_generics</code> ensure only the <code>T</code>'s owner module can call this function The u128 and u256 types must be json String type instead of Number type

 <pre><code><b>public</b> <b>fun</b> <a href="json.md#0x2_json_from_json">from_json</a>&lt;T&gt;(json_str: <a href="">vector</a>&lt;u8&gt;): T